runnerup96/breaking-the-chain-intervention/README.md

-## Breaking the Chain ⛓️‍💥: A Causal Test of LLM Faithfulness to Intermediate Structures
+## Breaking the Chain ⛓️‍💥: A Causal Analysis of LLM Faithfulness to Intermediate Structures

 ## Code Structure Overview